HPV Myths Are Dangerous, Especially For LGBTQ+ People

 These myths have a knock-on effect for everyone but particularly LGBTQ+ people.
 Lesbians and bisexual cis women are frequently told they don’t need cervical screening; there is widespread misinformation about how HPV is transmitted; trans men and non-binary people who retain cervixes are often unable to comfortably access screening; and those who have never had penetrative sex might avoid screening altogether because the procedure is painful for them.

-In 2018 the LGBT Foundation found that 40% of LGB women have been told that they don’t need to access a cervical screening because of their sexual orientation.
-A cervical screening pilot specifically for trans and non-binary patients in the UK was launched in 2019 and has proven incredibly successful but a small study published in 2021 found that almost half of trans and non-binary people with cervixes who were eligible for general screening did not attend due to their gender identity.
+In Australia, a Sydney Women and Sexual Health (SWASH) survey revealed that women who had never had sex with a man were 2.5 times more likely to have never been screened, compared to those who had ever had sex with a man.
+A small study published in 2021 also found that almost half of trans and non-binary people with cervixes who were eligible for general screening did not attend due to their gender identity.
+This is despite government health advice stating that for a cervical screening test, "It makes no difference if you...are gay, lesbian, bisexual, transgender or straight."

 Beth, 27, was given very little information that applied specifically to her being in a same-sex relationship and was terrified to learn that she was HPV positive.